ScordinoD1994/g1-2025-website/docs/_pages/index.markdown

 </figure>

-# Measuring Popularity & Apprection
+<h1 id = "Measuring Popularity & Apprection"> Measuring Popularity & Apprection </h1>

 With thousands of games released each year and player attention more fragmented than ever, relying on a single metric to evaluate a game’s success is increasingly limiting.
 A high number of owners doesn’t necessarily mean players liked the experience; a strong review ratio might come from a niche but passionate fanbase.
 Conversely, a critically acclaimed title might fail to attract a meaningful audience.
 In such a complex ecosystem, success is multidimensional and it becomes crucial to disentangle its components.